nosnoc/nosnoc/README.md

 ### Installation for python

-Checkout the [submodule](https://github.com/nurkanovic/nosnoc/tree/main/external) in this repository.
+Checkout the [submodule](https://github.com/nurkanovic/nosnoc/tree/main/external) in this repository and clone the python repository.
+Afterwards,

 1. Setup virtual environment:
 ```